tom21487/blog-platform/README.md

 1. Delete post (done)
 2. Error during createController and changeController (done)
-3. changeController: remove old post images (if replaced) Set up .env file to hide mongo uri, jwt secret key
-Add multer to controller file by making controller an array of middleware functions Make sure creating a "not tagged" post works
+3. changeController: remove old post images (if replaced) Set up .env file to hide mongo uri, jwt secret key (done) Add multer to controller file by making controller an array of middleware functions Make sure creating a "not tagged" post works
 Use formatName instead of encodeURIComponent